SDPO: Segment-Level Direct Preference Optimization for Social Agents: Introduction

 (\romannumeral2) Sampling from the erroneous turn narrows the action space of the interlocutor, making it more likely for the sampled positive sessions to contain the agents' correct behavior patterns.

+In theory, due to the flexibility in segment selection, SDPO can control the number of turns in the positive and negative segments to ensure consistency, thereby eliminating $Z$ and yielding a simple yet rigorous SDPO loss.

-We evaluate our approach on SOTOPIA \cite{zhou2024sotopia}, an open-ended and interactive goal-oriented benchmark for social intelligence, using both self-chat and interactions with other agents including GPT-4o and GPT-4o-mini, as interlocutors.
+We empirically evaluate our approach on SOTOPIA \cite{zhou2024sotopia}, an open-ended and interactive benchmark for social intelligence, using both self-chat and interactions with other agents including GPT-4o and GPT-4o-mini, as interlocutors.
 Our results demonstrate that the SDPO-tuned agent consistently outperforms DPO, ETO, DMPO, and other robust baselines like GPT-4o, confirming the efficacy of segment-level alignment.

-Essentially, turn-level and session-level alignments are special cases of segment-level alignment.
-When the segment length is 1, SDPO simplifies to DPO.
-When the segment encompasses the entire interaction from start to finish, SDPO transforms into ETO.
-Compared to existing methods, our approach is more flexible and general, allowing for the selection of the optimal alignment granularity based on the specific data.
-Moreover, in this paper, we primarily apply SDPO to enhance agents' social intelligence.
+Segment level is a more flexible and unified data granularity that dynamically selects the optimization scope for different data pairs, while also elegantly addressing the theoretical challenges of multi-turn alignment.
+In this paper, we primarily apply SDPO to enhance agents' social intelligence.
 However, we believe our approach can be applied to other scenarios, further enhancing the capabilities of agents across various domains.

-Our main contributions are three-fold: \begin{itemize} \item We propose SDPO, a novel approach to align an agent's behavior at the segment level in multi-turn interactions, supported by a rigorous theoretical framework. \item We thoroughly evaluate our method on SOTOPIA, a simulated and interactive social benchmark, substantiating the efficacy of segment-level alignment. \item We conduct an in-depth analysis of SDPO, validating its robustness across the variation in model output length, the efficiency of data utilization, the sources of data pairs, and the selection of segments.
+Our main contributions are three-fold: \begin{itemize} \item We propose SDPO, a novel multi-turn alignment algorithm that provides a construction pipeline for segment-level preference data pairs, enabling more effective alignment granularity.

+\item We identify theoretical limitations in existing multi-turn alignment methods and resolve them by leveraging the flexibility of the segment-level granularity, rigorously deriving a concise SDPO loss formula.

+\item We evaluate our approach on SOTOPIA, a simulated and interactive social benchmark.
+The performance of SDPO, along with in-depth analysis demonstrates the efficacy and robustness of the segment-level alignment.

 \end{itemize}